Lusito/npm-tools/packages/require-libs/src/scss-modules/README.md

 ## What Is an SCSS Module

 An **SCSS Module** is an SCSS file in which all class names and animation names are scoped locally by default.
-Learn more in the article [CSS Modules - Welcome to the Future](http://glenmaddern.com/articles/css-modules) by Glen&nbsp;Maddern.
+Learn more in the article [What are CSS Modules and why do we need them?](https://css-tricks.com/css-modules-part-1-need/) by Robin Rendle.

 Note that this package is not (yet) 100% compatible to CSS Modules.